googlegenomics/pipelines-api-examples/cwl_runner/README.md

 As an example, let's run a real workflow from the [Genome Data Commons](https://gdc.cancer.gov) stored in a [GDC github project](https://github.com/nci-gdc/gdc-dnaseq-cwl).

-This particular workflow requires a reference genome bundle, a DNA reads file in BAM format, and several CWL tool definitions.
-All of those files have already been copied into a Cloud Storage bucket, so we can just reference them when we run the CWL workflow.
+This particular workflow requires:

+* a reference genome bundle
+* a DNA reads file in BAM format
+* several CWL tool definitions

+All of the required files have already been copied into Google Cloud Storage (at gs://genomics-public-data/cwl-examples/gdc-dnaseq-cwl), so we can just reference them when we run the CWL workflow.

 Here's an example command-line: